Back to blog

 The principle

-Don't force one lifecycle on every product shape.
-Specialization in AI-assisted work happens at the lifecycle layer, not the role layer.
-The same orchestration machinery can drive every studio — same FSM, same gates, same quality enforcement.
+The same orchestration machinery can drive every studio — same workflow engine, same gates, same quality enforcement.
 What changes is the sequence and the artifacts each stage produces, because those come from the thing you're building, not the tools you're using.

 When your template starts needing "skip this phase" instructions, the template is telling you something.
 Libraries don't have a design phase.
 Games don't have a development-that-ends-at-deploy phase.
 Hardware doesn't have an operations phase at the end.
 Build each lifecycle for what it actually is.